shenweichen/DeepCTR/docs/source/Features.rst

 NFFM(Field-aware Neural Factorization Machine)
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-This model can have strong secondorder feature interactive learning ability like FFM.
-Further more, deep neural network is used to learn higher-ordered feature combinations.
+NFFM models second order feature interactions like like FFM and preserves second-order interaction information  as much as possible.Further more,deep neural network is used to learn higher-ordered feature interactions.

 **NFFM api** `link <./deepctr.models.nffm.html>`_